algolia/algoliasearch-client-kotlin/guide/Migrate_1.4.x_1.5.x.md

 ## Gradle
 The library now uses the full power of [Gradle metadata module](https://blog.gradle.org/gradle-metadata-1.0).

-In case of using the android variant of the library
+In the case you are using the android variant of the library
 ```groovy
 implementation "com.algolia:algoliasearch-client-kotlin-android:$kotlin_client_version"
 ```